 Many of our customers plant our bamboo in containers, these tips should help guide you in the right direction!
 While bamboo is not a picky plant, when planting in a container you have more control, so take advantage!
 The better conditions your bamboo has, the faster and healthier it will grow.

 Soil Warming Cables

 If you live in a colder climate planting above ground may not be an option, however you can install soil warming cables that will prevent your bamboo from dying at sub-freezing temperatures.
-You can find these at most gardening stores or on Amazon, just click here.

 Proper soil composition is crucial as it allows for proper drainage and optimal levels of nutrients.